dahalbishu/Encryption-of-Data-using-AES-and-TDE/readme.md

 ##Database used:
 MS SQL Server

+*** SQL code is provided in TDE.sql file
+*** Create required database (for first time uses)

+### Setup Instructions

+1. SQL code is provided in the `TDE.sql` file.
+2. Create the required database for first-time use.

 ##To run code:-
-1) Go to the directory Website cd Website
+1. Go to the directory Website cd Website
-2) Run manage.py
+2. Run manage.py
 python manage.py runserver